TheoFEM-TUM/Vampires.jl/docs/src/cli_docs/safety_net.md

 # Misc

-This file contains all documentation for `run_task` so that the documenter never crashes even if new tasks are added.
+This file contains all documentation for `run_task` so that Documenter.jl does not crash even if new tasks are added.

 ```@docs
 run_task